 Duration: 3 hours

-Entrance tickets: Cecilia Metella 6 euro (2 euro for EU students under 25).
+Entrance tickets: Cecilia Metella 10 euro.
 Free under 18.
 Villa of Maxentius is now free.

-Villa of Maxentius open only until 4:00 pm.
+Villa of Maxentius open only until 4:00 pm, closed on Mondays.

 Taxi needed to reach starting point.
 City bus available (# 118), but it only runs every 20 minutes.

-The ticket to Cecilia Metella is valid 7 days and it includes Villa dei Quintili and the Baths of Caracalla (see also ROMAN BATHS AND CITY WALLS).
+The ticket to Cecilia Metella is called Mia Appia Card, it is valid for a year and it includes Villa dei Quintili and Villa Capo di Bove.

 At the end of this tour you may want to visit the Catacombs of Saint Sebastian on your own.
 Admission is 8 euro (5 euro under 15, free under 6).
-Closed Sundays.
+Closed Thursdays.